 Van Gogh's room overlooks one of the two galleries of the central cloister, which was built around 1140-1150.

 So-called "Hydropathy" underwent a popular revival in Europe in the 1800s.
 Ancient Egyptian, Persian, Greek, Roman, Japanese and Chinese societies had used various forms of water therapy.
 The European model of the late 1800s was rather different, much more of a grim Victorian-era punishment.
 "Near-drownings will continue until the patient's mood improves."

 The monastery buildings are surrounded by gardens.
-That seen below and at right is a garden of lavender.
+The one seen above and below is a garden of lavender.

 The colors of the gardens, lit by the bright sunlight of southern France, inspired Van Gogh.
 His brother Theo, an art dealer in Paris, kept him supplied with canvases and paint as best as he could.
 Vincent's furious output used up supplies quickly, so at times he had to improvise with a mixture of water color and oil paints on paper or cardboard instead of canvas.

 As in Arles, you can see some reproduction of Van Gogh's work in the places where he created them.
 He created a number of paintings of irises, like those seen here.